NicolasPetton/Indium/sphinx-doc/troubleshooting.rst

           It uses the ``root`` (alias ``webRoot``) configuration option as the base path, as described in the :ref:`general_configuration` page.

-Indium provides a command ``indium-list-scirpt-sources`` to list all scripts parsed by the backend, displaying their sources mapped to files on disk.
+Indium provides a command ``indium-list-script-sources`` to list all scripts parsed by the backend, displaying their sources mapped to files on disk.
 Check that the file where you're trying to add a breakpoint is listed.